Fix: CPU Overheating

 The simplest way is to head over to your BIOS and hit reset to defaults.
 That will reset your CPU and RAM overclock and any other alterations you have in your BIOS.

-If you’re unable to access your BIOS for any reason, there’s another technique to reset it.
-Initially, power off your computer, switch off the PSU power button, and unlatch the side panel.
+If you’re unable to access your BIOS for any reason, there’s another method to reset it.
+Initially, power off your computer, switch off the PSU power button, and unlatch the lateral panel.

 Here, you should look for the CMOS battery, a round and metallic object like in the image below.